Tummy Tuck (Abdominoplasty)

 - Timothy McGee, MD (Round Rock)

-Our Westlake facility has earned a “Gold Seal Approval” outpatient surgery center accreditation by the Joint Commission.
+Our Westlake and Round Rock facilities have earned a “Gold Seal Approval” outpatient surgery center accreditation by the Joint Commission.
 Joint Commission accreditation is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain performance standards.

-Our Four Seasons facility has been certified by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. after an extensive quality assurance and patient safety accreditation process to ensure 100% compliance of safety standards.
+Our Downtown Austin facility has been certified by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. after an extensive quality assurance and patient safety accreditation process to ensure 100% compliance of safety standards.

 How Much Does A Tummy Tuck Cost?